jktr/go-strichliste/README.md

 # go-strichliste: Go Bindings for the Strichliste API

-This library implements a REST client and bindings for the v2 API of [hackerspace bootstrap's strichliste](https://github.com/strichliste/strichliste-backend), which is a pretty neat tally sheet server.
+This library implements a REST client and v2 API bindings for [hackerspace bootstrap's strichliste](https://github.com/strichliste/strichliste-backend), which is a pretty neat tally sheet server.